 Avi Baratz has represented 100s of Accused Persons charged with Assault over the Past 18 years of his career.
 He has done so throughout the Province of Ontario – No courthouse is too far.
 Call 416-937-3777 to speak with Avi Baratz and schedule a free confidential consultation.
 Mr. Baratz is a member of Legal Aid Ontario and accepts Certificates for many criminal matters.

-See Below for various Posts that are related to the area of Assault and that provide to answers to questions you may be having about this topic.
-You can always contact Mr. Baratz to discuss your matter or schedule a confidential consultation.
+See below for various Posts that are related to the area of Assault and that provide answers to questions you may be having about this topic.
+You can always contact Mr. Baratz, an assault lawyer in Toronto to discuss your matter or schedule a confidential consultation.

 Avi Baratz accepts Legal Aid Certificates when representing parents in CAS cases.
 He has been defending multiple parents against the CAS for the past 17 years.
 Nothing is more rewarding for Mr. Baratz when he is involved in successfully reuniting children back with their parents.
 It is during these moments that the gravity and seriousness of these types of cases is clearest.

 You have the right to remain silent.
 It is a fundamental right under our law and the Canadian Charter of Rights.
 I always advise my